National Radiologic Technology Week - An Interview with ASRT President Kristi Moore

 Protection from exposure to ionizing radiation is also important for RTs, who work around it every day.
 But while it might have been a major cause for concern before the 1950s, radiologic technology has come a long way since then.
 Research from the National Cancer Institute shows no correlation between this line of work and increased risks of harmful effects.
 Radiologic technology is getting safer as it gets more advanced.

-“All RTs keep in mind three guidelines for controlling their exposure: time, distance and shielding,” Johnston says.
-“In short this means minimizing exposure time, maximizing distance from the radiation source and employing shielding from radiation.
+“All RTs keep in mind three guidelines for controlling their exposure: time, distance, and shielding,” Johnston shared in 2019.
+“In short, this means minimizing exposure time, maximizing distance from the radiation source, and employing shielding from radiation.
 RTs also wear a radiation monitoring device called a dosimeter to measure cumulative doses of radiation over time.”

 Advice on Becoming a Radiologic Technologist

-“Radiologic technologists can choose two broad paths of study,” Johnston says.
+Having the chance to work under an experienced RT can also determine which aspect of the field an RT will work in: “Radiologic technologists can choose two broad paths of study,” Johnston shared in 2019.
 “They can work on the medical imaging team where they perform diagnostic images to be interpreted by a radiologist to diagnose disease and injury, or they can choose the radiation oncology team where they work with a variety of physicians to treat many types of cancer.
 In all, there are a dozen or more areas of clinical specialization for radiologic technologists.”

 So how does one choose which area to specialize in?
 Beyond personal interest, there are some tools to help.
 The ASRT’s Career Center is geared towards older students, while the ASRT’s Radcademy® is meant as a starting point for high school students.